-- Immediately follow the toner with Repair Balm and/or Nectar Body Oil for head-to-toe moisturizing.
+- Immediately follow the toner with Restore Balm and/or Nectar Body Oil for head-to-toe moisturizing.

 Hydration is key to keeping your body feeling great during all year round but is especially important in winter.
 There is a lack of humidity in the air and the heat is on higher than normal which can dehydrate your skin.

 If staying hydrated is a struggle for you, try adding fresh lemon juice to your water or make an herbal infusion.